Skip navigation

 When you get sick, your body makes more white blood cells to fight the bacteria, viruses, or other foreign substances causing your illness.
 This increases your white blood count.

 Other diseases can cause your body to make fewer white blood cells than you need.
 This lowers your white blood count.
-Diseases that can lower your white blood count include some types of cancer and HIV/AIDS, a viral disease that attacks white blood cells.
+Diseases that can lower your white blood count include some types of cancer and HIV, a viral disease that attacks white blood cells.
 Certain medicines, including chemotherapy, may also lower the number of your white blood cells.

 There are five major types of white blood cells: